Blog/Audio & Video quality testing

-Testing Quality in Video Conference Applications
+Testing Quality in Video Conferencing Applications

 As the pandemic is going on, almost all socializing and co-working environments have shifted to the digital side.
 Most universities and office staff started to use different tools to help them communicate throughout the workday.
 One tool that has been getting more popular every single day is conference applications.
 In less than a year in different countries, downloads of video conferencing applications have grown as high as 30 times.